RogerLu1999/WuBook/readme.md

 ## Tech stack

-This project is a static web app written in vanilla HTML, CSS, and modern JavaScript—no build tools or dependencies required.
+This project uses a lightweight Node.js server (Express + Multer) to accept uploads and persist data, while the interface remains a modern vanilla HTML, CSS, and JavaScript application.